HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

 #### Input

-File

-Input a URI pointing to a `.bin` file to perform the `firmwareupdate` command.
-The .bin file should hold the file needed to perform the firmware update.

-#### Output

-None
+URI pointing to a firmware package as shown in the first example below.

 #### Examples